jrsinclair/mazes-presentation/presentation.md

 }
 ```

-Note: So we'll create a constructor that takes an x-value and a y-value.
-And we now have a simple class.
+Note: It has a constructor that takes and x-value, and a y-value, and assigns those to properties.
+There's not much to it.
+But we now have a simple class.

 ---

 ## This isn't immutable (yet)

 Note: Now, so far, this is rather obvious and boring.
 And it's not immutable.
 So what we're going to do is hide this class away.
 We won't export it.
-Instead, we're going to create a constructor function, `point()`, and that will be the only way to get yourself a point.
+Instead, we're going to create a constructor function, `point()` (with a lowercase 'p'), and that will be the only way to get yourself a point.

 ---